 The problem with Excel

 Don’t get us wrong, we love Excel spreadsheets and they have many powerful and useful applications in business.
-But, in the resource planning and project portfolio management domain, they are no substitute for purpose-built solutions.
+However, using Excel for resource planning and management is no substitute for purpose-built solutions.

 Using Excel for resource planning and project portfolio management is like trying to fit a square peg into a round hole.
 Here are some of the compelling reasons to stop doing it…

 7 reasons to break the Excel habit in your planning:

 - It makes hard work of planning Using spreadsheets for resource planning can be laborious.
 Manually creating settings, duplicating data and calculating resource utilization is time-sapping.
 And, when plans change, it involves multiple steps to make space for new tasks cells.

 - All-or-nothing exporting options Depending on the spreadsheet software you use, you will likely have the choice to export to multiple formats.
 But spreadsheets lack the feature for exporting selected fields, they can only export an entire sheet or document at a time.

 - Security could be compromised Spreadsheets can usually be opened by anyone who has the file and compatible software.
-While it is possible to activate password protection, this system is still vulnerable to data loss or theft of local machines.
+While it is possible to activate password protection, this system is still vulnerable to data loss or theft of your machines.

 Can Ganttic solve these issues?